Gluten-Free Vegan Zucchini Fritters

 - After ten minutes, squeeze as much liquid out of the zucchini as possible.
 This is a crucial step to not making your fritters soggy!

-- Heat the oil in a pan over high heat.
-Add the zucchini fritters, leaving some space between each, and cook on each side until golden brown, about 4 minutes.
-Flip, and cook for another for minutes.
+- Heat the oil in a pan over medium high heat.
+Add the zucchini fritters, leaving some space between each, and cook on each side until golden brown, about 3 to 4 minutes, being careful not to burn them.
+Flip, and cook for another 3 minutes on the other side.
+I recommend testing one fritter first, and watching them to ensure they don't burn.

-- Serve with some vegan sour cream, lime crema or vegan greek yogurt and lime wedges to squeeze over.
+- Serve with some vegan sour cream, lime crema or tzatziki and lime wedges to squeeze over.
 Enjoy!

 Notes